 These questions will also help you see things from their perspective.
 Moreover, it will also help you determine whether they are a good fit for what you are offering.

 Make it short

 Whether you are reaching out to them by phone or email, the rule of the game is to keep it short and simple.

 Mike Scher, CEO of Frontline Selling, advises that 20 – 30 minutes is the ideal length of time to explain to your prospect why you are calling.
-He explained that 10 minutes or less give an impression that what you have to discuss with them is not important.
+He also added that 10 minutes or less gives an impression that what you have to discuss with them is not important.

 Always include a call to action

 Call to action isn’t just about telling your prospects to do something.
 It is also your way of showing them that you are not wasting their time.
 Not including CTAs is like inviting your guests to your party but you did not tell them where to go and what to do next.
 That would be a real turn and you don’t want that to happen.

 Effective CTAs are those that offer value to your prospects – something that they cannot say no to.
 It could be a free trial offer or gated content.
 You can get a hint by researching what your prospects value.